fimbullinter/wotan/README.md

 Custom rules should at least use ES6 to have support for native classes.
 Otherwise you run into problems when trying to extend classes exported from this module.

 ## Semantic Versioning (SemVer policy)

+:warning: The following policy does only apply for the yet to come 1.x and following releases.
+Every release in the 0.x range is considered experimental.
+There can and will be breaking API changes without deprecation.

 In theory every change to a rule can break users and could be considered a breaking change.
 To avoid releasing a new major version for every bug fix, we have slightly different guidelines as outlined below.